CybercentreCanada/Maco/README.md

 ## Maco components
 * `model.py`
-    * a data model for the common output of an extractor
+    * A data model for the common output of an extractor
 * `extractor.py`
-    * base class for extractors to implement
+    * Base class for extractors to implement
 * `collector.py`
-    * utilities for loading and running extractors
+    * Utilities for loading and running extractors
 * `cli.py`
-    * a CLI tool `maco` to assist with running your extractors locally
+    * A CLI tool `maco` to assist with running your extractors locally
 * `base_test.py`
-    * assist with writing unit tests for your extractors
+    * Assist with writing unit tests for your extractors

 **Note: If you're interested in using only the model in your project, you can `pip install maco-model` which is a smaller package containing only the model definition**

 ## Project Integrations
-Since this framework introduces an output standard that can be adoptable by other malware configuration frameworks beacuse it is leveraging Pydantic, it's actively being used by:
+This framework is actively being used by:
  - [ConfigExtractor Python package](https://github.com/CybercentreCanada/configextractor-py), which is geared towards running any framework within a single tool but outputs to a common format using Maco.
  - [Assemblyline](https://cybercentrecanada.github.io/assemblyline4_docs/), which is a malware analysis platform that has the ability to export its results to a machine-friendly format using the Maco model for malware configuration extractions.